andrey-minaev/Academic_site/content/home/experience.md

   description = """

   &nbsp;
-  * Built and implemented company development strategy.
-Raised annual revenue from $0 to $300,000
+  * Built and implemented company development strategy
   * Organized all company’s business processes, including procurement, advertising, sales, and distribution
   * Managed a team of four employees and several freelancers
-  * Participated in government and corporate procurement contracts.
-Made deals for $100,000
+  * Participated in government and corporate procurement contracts

   """
 #  * Company strategy development